-If you have a B- (2.70) in a prerequisite course, you have not fulfilled our requirement of having passed all prerequisite courses with a minimum 3.0.
+If you have a B- (2.70) in a prerequisite course, you have not fulfilled our requirement for this prerequisite.
 Assuming you have a cumulative GPA of 3.0 or better and you plan to repeat the course prior to enrolling in our program, you can apply.
 You must indicate on your application that you have a plan to complete the prerequisite before entering our program.
 It is best if the repeat course is work in progress during fall term.
 This is similar to degree in progress, in which case you can apply and you can be admitted, but it will be a contingent admission.
 This means that if you do not successfully fulfill all contingencies, you will not be allowed to enroll with the class.

 Take the general test.
-The committee looks at the scores from the verbal, quantitative, and analytical essay sections of the general test.
-The committee will make a judgment on applicant writing ability based on considering quality of writing on our application questions combined with your score on the GRE essay section.
+The committee looks at the scores from the verbal, quantitative and analytical essay sections of the general test.
+The committee will make a judgement on applicant writing ability based on considering quality of writing on our application questions combined with your score on the GRE essay section.
 University of Puget Sound will accept the old test or the new revised GRE.

-8. When I apply, my GRE scores will be 5½ years old; are they acceptable?
+Back to top8.
+When I apply, my GRE scores will be 5 1/2 years old; are they acceptable?

 No, the GRE must be taken within five years prior to enrollment in the program.
 You will need to retake the GRE.

-No, the admission committee is looking for information specific to the physical therapy profession; therefore, the licensed physical therapist is the only acceptable professional for this reference.
-We recommend two physical therapist references.
+No, the admission committee is looking for information specific to the physical therapy profession, therefore, the licensed physical therapist is the only acceptable professional for this reference.

 PTCAS allows an applicant to submit a maximum of four references.
-The PT admissions committee requires a minimum of three references, one of which must be from a licensed physical therapist and one must be from a college professor from whom you have taken a class (recommendations from teaching assistants are not accepted).
+The PT admissions committee requires a minimum of three references, one of which must be from a licensed physical therapist and one must be from an educator.

 No, the University of Puget Sound does not accept physical therapy courses from other institutions for credit toward the physical therapy degree.
 Courses in the Puget Sound program are all designed specially to function as an integrated curriculum.

-12. What is the profile of students admitted to a recent Puget Sound PT class?
+Back to top14.
+What is the profile of students admitted to a recent UPS PT class?

 You can find the class profile for the most recent entering class online.
 In addition, successful applicants demonstrate strong writing skills in their application materials, and their recommenders must indicate that they possess excellent character traits.